Clicky

 Cranberries at Christmas!

-Many of us use Cranberries at Christmas time.
+Many of us love to eat Cranberries at Christmas time.
 I mean, what turkey dinner is complete without Cranberry sauce?
-So get busy dehydrating berries!
+So get busy dehydrating cranberries!

 Cranberries growing in a field